 - 1 cup whole milk ricotta cheese (half of a 15 oz container)

-- 2 tablespoons honey, or a low carb sweetener*
+- 2 tablespoons honey or a sugar-free sweetener (see note)

 - Place the ingredients in your food processor bowl.

 - Process until very smooth, about 2 minutes.

 - Serve in small, ⅓-cup dessert bowls or ramekins.